pnnl/ruleset-checking-tool/docs/ruleset_functions/get_HVAC_building_area_types_and_zones.md

 - **U-RMR or P-RMR or B-RMR**: The U-RMR, P-RMR or B-RMR

 **Returns:**
-- **list_buildiung_area_types_with_total_area_and_zones**: A list that saves all the HVAC building area types in the file and includes a list of all the zone ids associated with area type as well as the total area of each building area type
+- **list_buildiung_area_types_with_total_area_and_zones**: A dict that saves all the HVAC building area types in the file and includes a list of all the zone ids associated with area type as well as the total area of each building area type

 **Function Call:** None